Frequently Asked Questions

 Centralized Management: All number allocations are handled by the SPT.
 This simplifies the process of obtaining new numbers but also means that there is a single point of contact for all number-related inquiries.

-Telecommunications services in Wallis and Futuna adhere to a comprehensive data protection framework, aligning with French and European Union regulations.
-This framework ensures the privacy and security of user data.
+Telecommunications services in Wallis and Futuna adhere to a comprehensive data protection framework aligned with French and European Union regulations, ensuring user data privacy and security.

 French Data Protection Laws and GDPR Implementation